Lailloken/Lailloken-UI/README.md

 Auto-highlighting will stop as soon as four mods are reached, and the script will merely refresh these four when right-clicking scan again.
 When re-entering a map, make sure you don't accidentally right-click 'scan' when the search field is blank, otherwise a new auto-highlight set of four mods will be started.
 Instead, click the 'prev' button to go back to the previous highlighting state.
 Inversely, you have to make sure the search field is blank when you want to start a new set of four (it is blank at the start of the map, but it still doesn't hurt to check).
 <br>

 **CAUTION**: This feature has to be used while actively doing archnemesis encounters, i.e. you must not queue up recipes at the start of the map.
 So, as with normal scanning, only right-click the scan button after finishing a recipe.
-This is what can happen if you use this feature incorrectly: Queueing recipes AB and burners C and D at the start of the map may result in assembling AC and BD if you don't pay attention and the recipe constellation allows it.<br>
+This is what can happen if you use this feature incorrectly: Queueing recipes AB and burners C and D at the start of the map may result in assembling AC and BD if you don't pay attention and the recipe constellation allows it.
 <br>
 <br>